-We’ve already mentioned that Ankara is Turkey’s capital, and this is where all the main Government buildings can be found.
+We’ve already mentioned that Ankara is Turkey’s capital, and this is where all the central Government buildings can be found.
 There are many very attractive architectural buildings around the city, and you’ll find plentiful history too.

 Ankara used to be called Angora, and its first historical settlements can be dated back to the Bronze Age.
-The city has been conquered several times by different empires, including the Persians, the Romans, the Byzantines, and of course, the Ottomans.
+The city has been conquered several times by different empires, including the Persians, the Romans, the Byzantines, and the Ottomans.
 However, Alexander The Great was the first to conquer Ankara, back in 333BC, before being taken over by the Roman Empire in 25BC.

 The city’s modern name is actually derived from the Celtic language, from the word for anchor, Ancyra.
 This makes sense as Ankara is not only the capital but is located very centrally within the country.

 Until 1923, Ankara was established as the capital of the new Republic of Turkey, growing from a relatively small city into a huge and bustling city.

 Things To Do In Ankara – Capital City In Türkiye

-There are many historical buildings of importance in Ankara, but the city itself is very pretty to walk around and explore.
+There are many historical buildings of importance in Ankara, but the city itself is beautiful to walk around and explore.
 You’ll find a great blend of old and new, and the surrounding area is also fascinating to explore if you want to get out of the hustle and bustle for a few hours.

 Ankara Castle is in the Ulus area of the city, and it dates back to 476BC.
 The castle was originally a defensive fortress, and you can still see the military influence in its architecture today.
-Despite its age, Ankara Castle is quite well preserved, and it has 4 strong walls around the outside and 42 towers along the top section.
+Despite its age, Ankara Castle is relatively well preserved, and it has four strong walls around the outside and 42 towers along the top section.
 It’s not the easiest walk to get to the castle, and you will need comfortable walking shoes, but you’ll have your mind blown when you see the panoramic view over the city.
 If you love views, this is one thing to do in Ankara for you.